-160. Bruton's disease was diagnosed in a 2-year-old child with frequent severe bacterial infections, lack of B-lymphocytes and plasmatic cells.
-What changes in serum immunoglobulins content will be observed in this clinical situtation?
+95. Bruton's disease was diagnosed in a 2-year-old child with frequent severe bacterial infections, lack of B-lymphocytes and plasmatic cells.
+What changes in serum immunoglobulins content will be observed in this clinical situation?

 - a. increase in IgA, IgM

 - decrease of IgA, IgM b.

-- c. without changes
+- without changes c.

-- d. decrease in IgD, IgE
+- decrease in IgD, IgE d.

-- increase of IgD, IgE e.
+- e. increase of IgD, IgE

-161. The child was diagnosed with primary immunodeficiency after laboratory analysis of immune system function.
+96. The child was diagnosed with primary immunodeficiency after laboratory analysis of immune system function.
 Which of these reasons may lead to development of primary immunodeficiency in a child?

-- hereditary disorders of the immune system a. - b. teratogenic influences on the fetus - disturbances in mother's metabolism during pregnancy c. - violations of reactivity and resistance of the organism d. - toxic damage of B-lymphocytes e.
+- a. hereditary disorders of the immune system - b. teratogenic influences on the fetus - disturbances in mother's metabolism during pregnancy c. - d. violations of reactivity and resistance of the organism - toxic damage of B-lymphocytes e.

-162. Factors of non-specific resistance form the first barrier for the foreign antigens penetration into organism.
+97. Factors of non-specific resistance form the first barrier for the foreign antigens penetration into organism.
 Choose the factor of non-specific resistance from the following:

-- immune memory a.
+- a. immune memory

-- b. immune tolerance
+- immune tolerance b.

 - active phagocytosis c.

-- antibodies synthesis d.
+- d. antibodies synthesis

-- e. allergic reactions
+- allergic reactions e.

-163. Non-specific resistance is formed by both cellular and humoral factors.
+98. Non-specific resistance is formed by both cellular and humoral factors.
 Choose the humoral factor of non-specific resistance from the following:

-- phagocytosis a.
+- a. phagocytosis

 - b. opsonization

 - c.
 IgM

-- IgG d.
+- d.
+IgG

-- complement e.
+- e. complement

-164. It is known that direct correlation exists between the level of reactivity and resistance.
+99. It is known that direct correlation exists between the level of reactivity and resistance.
 Meanwhile indirect correlation is possible too.
 In which body state reactivity is increased and resistance is decreased?

-- immune tolerance a.
+- a. immune tolerance

-- immune deficiency b.
+- b. immune deficiency

-- immune memory c.
+- c. immune memory

 - d. allergy

-- immunity e.
+- e. immunity